2025 Indian Premier League final

-The 2025 Indian Premier League final was a Twenty20 (T20) cricket match played at the Narendra Modi Stadium, Ahmedabad, on 3 June 2025 to determine the winner of the 2025 Indian Premier League.
-It was originally scheduled to be played at Eden Gardens, Kolkata, on 25 May 2025 before being rescheduled.
+The 2025 Indian Premier League final was a Twenty20 (T20) cricket match played at the Narendra Modi Stadium in Ahmedabad, India, on 3 June 2025 to determine the winner of the 2025 Indian Premier League (IPL).
+It was originally scheduled to be played at Eden Gardens in Kolkata, on 25 May 2025 before being rescheduled.

-After winning the toss, Punjab Kings elected to field.
-Royal Challengers Bengaluru (RCB) came in to bat, and scored 190/9 in 20 overs.
-Punjab Kings were restricted to 184/7 in their 20 overs; thus, RCB won the match by 6 runs and won their maiden Indian Premier League (IPL) trophy after 18 years.
+It was played between Royal Challengers Bengaluru and Punjab Kings.
+Punjab won the toss and elected to field first; Bengaluru scored 190/9 in their innings.
+In the second innings, Punjab scored 184/7.
+Bengaluru won the match by 6 runs to win their maiden IPL trophy after 18 years.

 Background

-The 2025 Indian Premier League is the 18th edition of the Indian Premier League, a franchise Twenty20 cricket league held in India, organized by the Board of Control for Cricket in India (BCCI).
-It is held annually since the first edition in 2008.
-On 16 February, the fixtures for the season were confirmed with the 2025 season set to commence from 22 March with 10 teams competing in 74 matches across 13 venues, concluding with the final at the Eden Gardens on 25 May with the venue to host its third IPL final after 2013 and 2015.
+The 2025 Indian Premier League was the 18th edition of the Indian Premier League (IPL), a professional Twenty20 (T20) cricket league, organised by the Board of Control for Cricket in India (BCCI).
+On 16 February, the fixtures for the season were confirmed with the 2025 season set to commence from 22 March with 10 teams competing in 74 matches across 13 venues.
+The final was scheduled for 25 May at Eden Gardens, Kolkata with the venue to host its third IPL final after 2013 and 2015.

 On 9 May 2025, the remaining matches were suspended due to the 2025 India–Pakistan crisis.
 The revised schedule was announced on 12 May, and the remaining matches resumed on 17 May and were held across six venues.
-On 20 May the playoff fixtures were confirmed with final rescheduled for 3 June at the Narendra Modi Stadium with the venue hosting its third final after 2022 and 2023.
+On 20 May, the playoff fixtures were confirmed with the final rescheduled for 3 June at the Narendra Modi Stadium, Ahmedabad with the venue hosting its third final after 2022 and 2023.

-Royal Challengers Bengaluru qualified for their fourth IPL final after being runners-up in 2009, 2011 and 2016 while Punjab Kings qualified for their second IPL final after being runners-up in 2014.
+Royal Challengers Bengaluru qualified for their fourth IPL final after being runners-up in 2009, 2011 and 2016, while Punjab Kings qualified for their second IPL final after being runners-up in 2014.
 Both teams were competing for their maiden titles.

+Closing ceremony

+A closing ceremony was held at the Narendra Modi stadium ahead of the final commencing at 18:00 IST.
+Grammy Award winning singer Shankar Mahadevan along with his sons Shivam and Siddharth Mahadevan performed a musical tribute to the Indian Armed Forces in the aftermath of Operation Sindoor.